innopolis-devops/labs/README.md

 2. run image: `docker run -p=1337:5000 yadariya/devops:latest`
 3. go to `http://0.0.0.0:1337` to test it

-## Unit tests
+## :pushpin: Unit tests

 1. `unittest` is a standard module, which you don't need to install.
 2. run the tests `python app_test.py`

-## Continuous integration
+## :cyclone: Continuous integration

 I implement Continuous integration using GitHub Actions.
 I build application, do linting, run tests and build docker image.
 The workflows located in `.github/workflows/` folder.

 ## :pencil: Contacts